Energizer Holdings (EPC) Q2 2017 Results - Earnings Call Transcript

 David P. Hatfield - Energizer Holdings, Inc.

 No. That'd be – from our side, that'd be timing of customer programs, promotions, that kind of thing.
-So, there is not a systematic change.
+So, there's not a systematic change.
 I know of several programs that are underway right now that probably weren't a year ago.
-But there's – overall, there's not a systematic change that says we'll monitor the situation and change if needed.
+But there's – overall, there's not a systematic change that said we'll monitor the situation and change if needed.

 Jason English - Goldman Sachs & Co.

 Okay.
 That's helpful.
 And one more follow-up.
 Also on the category, but aggregate U.S. growth, correct me if I heard it wrong, but I think you said Men's manual shave down 12%, and track data down 4% when you incorporate online and all the unmeasured channels.
 The 800 basis point spread is big.
-It's a lot bigger than when you guys gave your Analyst Day, and I think, you highlighted around 240 basis point spread.
+It's a lot bigger than when you guys gave your Analyst Day, and I think, you highlighted around a 240-basis-point spread.

-So, it suggests that online has accelerated rapidly, is far, far bigger than it was at this point in time.
+So it suggests that online has accelerated rapidly, is far, far bigger than it was at this point in time.
 Yet you're saying things like DTC are actually slowing.
 So, how do we foot all that?
 And can you give us your best sense of what online share of the category is today and what its growth rate is?

 David P. Hatfield - Energizer Holdings, Inc.

 Okay.
 Sure.
 I think, this quarter, DTC really – it was up.
-And unmeasured is about 26% of the market and was up, we estimated about 7% which is lower than it's been in other quarters.
+And unmeasured is about 26% of the market and was up, we estimate, about 7% which is lower than it's been in other quarters.
 But the brick-and-mortar market was really down.
-When you look at Men's, for example, the overall trend has been – for measured now, units have been down over last year or so by about 4%.
+When you look at Men's, for example, the overall trend has been – for measured now -- units have been down over last year or so by about 4%.
 There – this last quarter, they were down about another point.
-And I'd sort of say that's similar to other CPG categories where it was just a soft quarter.
-But then there was a gap, but revenue was down 6 points or 7 points more than that.
+I'd sort of say that's similar to other CPG categories where it was just a soft quarter.

+But then there was a gap, but revenue was down six points or seven points more than that.
 And I think that reflects competitive promotion levels.
 Also, we've had high although pretty flat versus year ago.
-So, I think that that value gap really reflects competitive promotion in the market and that's how I'd analyze it.
+So, I think that that value gap really reflects competitive promotion in the market, and that's how I'd analyze it.

 Jason English - Goldman Sachs & Co.